hzeller/bant/README.md

 scripts/make-compilation-db.sh
 ```

+(using bant itself to do so...)

 Before submit, run `scripts/before-submit.sh` ... and fix potential
 `clang-tidy` issues (or update `.clang-tidy` if it is not useful).

 ### Goals
   * **Goal**: Reading bazel-like BUILD files, and evaluating enough to
-    do useful things with content.
-Initial target C++ projects, but could be
+    do useful things with content as feature-needs require.
-    expanded later.
+    Initially for C++ projects, but could be expanded later.

   * **Non-Goal**: parse full starlark (e.g. *.bzl files with rule
-    `def`-initions)
+    `def`-initions).
+Our goal is to understand enough to be useful providing
+    the features.
+If needed, rather expand the way we process our built-in
+    macros and possibly have an offline-way to convert the *.bzl rules into
+    bant macros.

 [^1]: Build-dependency analog to what [Include What You Use](https://include-what-you-use.org/) is for source files.